-The Residence Life Coordinator (RLC) is a professional live-in position.
-As a member of the Residence Life Staff, the RLC is responsible for creating a safe, inclusive, fun, and transformative residential learning experience for undergraduate students at Seattle Pacific University and managing the day-to-day operations of their living area.
+General Summary: The Residence Life Coordinator (RLC) is a professional live-in position responsible, as a member of the Residence Life Staff, for creating a safe, inclusive, fun and transformative residential learning experience for undergraduate students at Seattle Pacific University and managing the day-to-day operations of their living area.
 The RLC must have a demonstrated Christian faith, a commitment to diversity and inclusion and enthusiasm for developing college students.

 Train, supervise and evaluate 11-12 undergraduate Resident Advisors in a primary residence area in partnership with another professional staff member.
 RLCs may supervise one part-time graduate assistant.

-Contribute to the overall training of the Resident Advisor and Hall Council staffs, including fall training, fall RA GS 3418 class, and staff in-services.
+Contribute to the overall training of the Resident Advisor and Area Council staffs, including fall training, fall RA GS3418 class and staff in-services.

 Student Learning & Support